jhwong97/wqd7008-distributed-computing-project/README.md

 2. Configure the inbound rules for the selected security group to allow all traffic to pass within the security pool group.
     - Navigate to the AWS EC2 sidebar, and select the **Security Groups** from the drop down list of **Network & Security**.
-    - Select the used seciurity group name and edit the inbound rules.
+    - Select the used security group name and edit the inbound rules.
     - Choose **All traffic** for **Type**, **Custom** for **Source**, and select the security group name in the box next to **Source**.
     - Save the configuration.